serversideup/docker-php/README.md

 You'd be shocked how many people create a Docker image and use it in the local development only.
 These images are designed with the intention of being deploy to the open and wild Internet.

 ### Based off of [S6 Overlay](https://github.com/just-containers/s6-overlay)
-S6 Overlay is very helpful in managing a container's lifecycle.
+S6 Overlay is very helpful in managing a container's lifecycle that has multiple processes.

-Wait...
-Isn't Docker supposed to be a "single process per container"?
-Yes, that's what it's like in a perfect world.
+**Wait...
+Isn't Docker supposed to be a "single process per container"?** Yes, that's what it's like in a perfect world.
 Unfortunately PHP isn't like that.
-You need a web server and PHP-FPM to see your files.
+You need both a web server and a PHP-FPM server to see your files in order for your application to load.

 We follow the [S6 Overlay Philosophy](https://github.com/just-containers/s6-overlay#the-docker-way) on how we can still get a single, disposable, and repetable image of our application out to our servers.